Time Person of the Year: Kid of the Year

+In 2020 and 2021, Kid of the Year was awarded in partnership with Nickelodeon.

+Team of the Year

-Heroes of the Year
+Team of the Year is awarded in partnership with Smartsheet.

 Online poll

-Time magazine also holds an online poll for the readers to vote for who they believe to be the Person of the Year.
-While many mistakenly believe the winner of the poll to be the Person of the Year, the title, as mentioned above, is decided by the editors of Time.
-Time continues to annually run an online poll for the "People's Choice", but stresses the decision on whom the magazine recognizes is not made by the poll, but by the magazine's editors.
+From 2010 to 2022, Time held an annual online poll for the readers to vote for who they believed to be the Person of the Year.
+While many mistakenly believed the winner of the poll to be the Person of the Year, the title, as mentioned above, is decided by the editors of Time.

+An online reader's choice poll was also held in 1998, with professional wrestler Mick Foley and murdered college student Matthew Shepard as the top vote-getters, although the final result is unknown.